aleshaleksey/fansys23/12-equipment-economy.md

 ### Late, renaissance and industrial age

 This is the usual "adventuring guilds" settings.
 All kinds of weapons and armours are available.
 Some have become obsolete (under some situations).
 Firearms become available.
 Techniques of extracting resources and crafting become very efficient, and all kinds of sciences flourish.
 Labour costs are high, but productivity of labour also increases due to advanced techniques and industrialisation.
 Population densities are generally high.
 Most of the world has been at least crudely mapped.
 Most ruins have been found and at least some are explored.
-It is possible that monsters and other "inhuman" forces have retreated (but who knows?).
+It is possible that monsters and other "inhuman" forces have retreated, or are waiting for their chance to return their eminence.

 ___

 ### The Supernatural Economy

 The effects of magic on an economy should be taken into account.
-A society, and economy, where magic is common would likely be affected (unless there are certain taboos against mixing the natural and supernatural world).
+A society, and economy, where magic is common would not function as a mundane economy (unless there are certain taboos against mixing the natural and supernatural world).

 As an example, a society with many nature mages would likely see the cost of agricultural produce both decline and stabilise.
 A society where fire magic is common, would likely develop advanced smelting, increasing the availability of steel and iron.
 Golems and elementals may replace certain workers entirely.